-Picture yourself floating in the middle of the crystal clear, deep blue waters of the Atlantic Ocean while a group of wild dolphins swirls below and all around you: this is swimming with dolphins in the Azores.
+Picture yourself floating in the middle of the crystal clear, deep blue waters of the Atlantic Ocean while a group of wild dolphins flits by, swirling and twirling beside you, below you, and all around you: This is exactly what you can expect when swimming with dolphins in the Azores.

 Best Time of the Year

-Due to the Azores’ mild temperatures year-round and the large number of species that call the archipelago home, it’s possible to venture out on an excursion to swim with dolphins any time of the year.
+Due to the Azores’ mild temperatures year-round and the large number of species that call the Portuguese island archipelago home, it’s possible to venture out on an excursion to swim with dolphins in the Azores any time of the year.
 No matter what season you choose to come and visit the Azores, you’ll always be able to spot some new friends at sea.

 - Swimming with dolphins is permitted in the Azores, but swimming with whales is prohibited